-Site U1578 (proposed Site CT-5A) is the westernmost drilling location for Expedition 391 (Figures F1, F25, F26, F27), and it is the youngest, with an expected age either in the latest Cretaceous or earliest Paleocene (Figure F3).
+Site U1578 (proposed Site CT-5A) is the westernmost drilling location for Expedition 391 (Figure F1), and it is the youngest, with an expected age either in the latest Cretaceous or earliest Paleocene (Figure F5).
 It is the only Expedition 391 site in the morphologically distinct Guyot Province.
+It is located on the lower flanks of a Center track guyot where sediments are thin (Figures F27, F28, F29).
 With >300 m of igneous basement cored, it is also the deepest basement penetration site of Expedition 391.
-The site, situated on the Center track ridge between the Tristan and Gough hotspot tracks, was chosen because the erupted lavas are either likely to be a mixture of Tristan- and Gough-type components or constitute a distinct third isotopic signature.
-A major objective for this site is to measure the geochemical composition of samples from a deep downhole section of lava flows.
+The site was chosen because the erupted lavas are either likely to be a mixture of Tristan- and Gough-type components or to constitute a distinct third isotopic signature.
+A major objective for this site was to measure the geochemical composition of samples from a deep downhole section of lava flows.
 The geochemistry should offer clues to the magma source and evolution of the Center track ridge.
 Although there are already many radiometric dates for Walvis Ridge seamounts, samples from Site U1578 help fill gaps in prior sampling.
 The expected age for Site U1578 basement is a propitious time for understanding the paleolatitude changes of the TGW hotspot because global paleomagnetic data sets suggest that the paleolatitude for the latest Cretaceous and earliest Paleocene TGW hotspot location was south of its current latitude, implying northward motion.
 In contrast, hotspot drift models imply the opposite sense of motion.
 Moreover, the sense of motion may be opposite to the Hawaiian hotspot, which would confirm TPW.
 Although the location of Site U1578 was selected to minimize sediment cover, the sedimentary sequence is expected to provide insights into paleoceanographic conditions at Walvis Ridge during the Cenozoic.